 6. Maligne Lake

 Speaking of Lakes, you can’t visit Jasper without driving out to the extraordinary views of Maligne Lake.
 This is a great day trip where you can stop at Maligne Canyon and go for a hike along the Maligne River Gorge.
 It’s one of the best places to visit in Jasper and it’s not to be missed.
 Enjoy our list of the Best Things to do in Alberta

 7. Waterton Lakes National Park

-In the summer go mountain biking or exploring its many hiking trails and outdoor activities before relaxing in Whistler village to enjoy the world-class dining and nightlife.
+Whistler is Canada’s outdoor playground with world-class ski resorts, backcountry snowmobiling, and adrenaline activities.
+It is also one of the top tourist destinations in British Columbia.
+In the summer go mountain biking or explore its many hiking trails and outdoor activities before relaxing in Whistler village to enjoy the world-class dining and nightlife.

 Since we didn’t have a good photo of Tofino, I chose one courtesy of Pixabay.

 Located on Vancouver Island just off of Canada’s west coast, Tofino is Canada’s surfing destination.
 Storm watchers gather in Tofino from October to February to watch the massive winter waves pound the Canadian Coast.
 Read: Driving the Sunshine Coast in BC – The Perfect Road Trip Itinerary

 The Okanagan Valley in British Columbia is the main wine region in the province and could easily be mistaken for Tuscany.
 If you like wine, it is one of the best places to visit in Canada for tours and tastings.

 Making a base in either Kelowna, Penticton or Vernon offers a relaxing vacation overlooking picturesque lakes, rolling hills, and forests, and three mountain ranges surrounding the valley